+Let $\mc{A}$ and $\mc{B}$ two structures.
+We say that Diophantine problem in $\mc{A}$ is \emph{reducible} (or more precisely, \emph{many-one reducible}) to the Diophantine problem in $\mc{B}$ if there is an algorithm that for every finite system of equations $\Sigma$ in $\mc{A}$ constructs a finite system of equations $\Sigma^*$ in $\mc{B}$ such that $\Sigma$ has a solution in $\mc{A}$ if and only if $\Sigma^*$ has a solution in $\mc{B}$.
+All our reductions will be polynomial-time computable, i.e., the algorithm that transforms $\Sigma$ to $\Sigma^*$ works in polynomial time.
+These reductions are called \emph{polynomial-time reductions} or \emph{Karp reductions}.
+In this case we sometimes write $\mc{D}(\mc{A}) \leq_P \mc{D}(\mc{B})$.

-\paragraph{Interpretations by systems of equations} Interpretability by systems of equations (e-interpretability) is the analogue of the classic notion of interpretability by first-order formulas (see \cite{Hodges, Marker}).
-In e-interpretability one requires that only systems of equations are used, instead of first-order formulas.
-As convened above, one is allowed to use any constants (not necessarily in the signature) in such systems of equations.
+\paragraph{Interpretations by systems of equations.} Interpretability by systems of equations (e-interpretability) is the analog of the classical notion of interpretability by first-order formulas (see \cite{Hodges, Marker}).
+In the e-interpretability one requires that only systems of equations are used, instead of arbitrary first-order formulas.
+As convened above, one is allowed to use any constants (not necessarily from the signature) in such systems of equations.

 Let $\mc{A}$ be a structure with sorts $\{A_i \mid i\in I\}$.
 A \emph{basic set} of $\mc{A}$ is a set of the form $ A_{i_1} \times \dots \times A_{i_m} $ for some $m$ and $i_j$'s.

 \begin{definition} Let $M$ be a basic set of a multi-sorted structure $\mathcal{M}$.
 A subset $A\subset M$ is called \emph{definable by equations} (or \emph{e-definable}) in $\mathcal{M}$ if there exists a system of equations $ \Sigma_A(x_1,\ldots,x_m, y_1, \dots, y_k)$ on variables $(x_1, \dots, x_m, y_1, \dots, y_k)=(\mathbf{x}, \mathbf{y})$, such that $\mathbf{x}$ takes values in $M$, and such that for any tuple $\mathbf{a}\in M$, one has that $\mathbf{a} \in A$ if and only if the system $\Sigma_A(\mathbf{a}, \mb{y})$ on variables $\mathbf {y}$ has a solution in $\mathcal{M}$.
 In this case $\Sigma_A$ is said to \emph{e-define} $A$ in $\mc{M}$. \end{definition}